tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     ![The Yes button is highlighted in the Confirm Account Change dialog.](./media/image78.png "Confirm Account Change dialog box")

-7. Repeat steps 3 -- 6 above to set the server account to holuser for the SQL Server (SQLSERVER2008) instance as well, if it is not already using the holuser account.
+7. Repeat steps 3 -* 6 above to set the server account to demouser for the SQL Server (SQLSERVER2008) instance as well, if it is not already using the demouser account.

 8. While still in the SQL Server 2017 Configuration Manager, expand SQL Server Network Configuration, select Protocols for MSSQLSERVER, and double-click TCP/IP to open the properties dialog.